mrzyphyl/Attendance-Management-System/README.md

 # NPM commands to type to run frontend or backend service simultaneously or individually

-To run frontend and backend service simultaneously type
+To run frontend and backend service simultaneously
 ```bash
 npm run dev
 ```

-To run frontend only type
+To run frontend only
 ```bash
 npm run client
 ```

-To run backend service only type
+To run backend service only
 ```bash
 npm run server
 ```